Fellowship Program Directors: Mark Hallett, MD and Debra Ehrlich, MD

 - Weekly Parkinson's Disease Clinic: provides training in all evaluation methods, including multimodal imaging and objective outcome measures, and offers exposure to all pharmacologic, surgical and ancillary treatment modalities

 - Weekly Deep Brain Stimulation Management Clinic: training in DBS programming and troubleshooting, and in the combined pharmacologic and surgical management of movement disorders patients.
-Participation in the surgical procedure and obtaining expertise in intraoperative physiology (15-30 cases a year expected volume) is available depending on individual interest
+Participation in the surgical procedure and obtaining expertise in intraoperative physiology is available depending on individual interest

 2. Research activity and training

 The main modalities used are:

 - Imaging including high resolution MRI, fMRI, PET

 - Clinical neurophysiology (including EMG, EEG, MEG)

 - Weekly journal club, research meeting, clinical conferences, Grand Rounds

 - Formal coursework in clinical research, pharmacology, statistics, grant writing etc. available through the NIH, the FAES graduate school and other institutions

 - Master of Health Sciences in Clinical Research degree is available